 The unemployed are entitled to three months of unemployment allowance if they paid between 12 and 36 months of unemployment insurance contribution.
 After that, the employees get an additional month of allowance for each year of additional contribution, with a maximum allowance of 12 months.
 The unemployment allowance is up to 60% of the employee's previous monthly salary or 60% of the statutory cap, whichever is less.
-As of August 2020, the statutory cap for payment to the Unemployment Insurance Fund for Region I was VND88,400,000 per month.
+On 1 July 2022, the statutory cap for payment to the Unemployment Insurance Fund for Region was VND93,600,000 per month.